leighmacdonald/uncletopia/README.md

 srcdsup downloads and configures the [srcdsup](https://github.com/leighmacdonald/srcdsup) container.
 This allows demos to be uploaded out of band from the game instance to the gbans central instance for long term storage.

-### system

-The system role installs base os dependencies we rely on.
-This includes things such as 32bit library support, docker, dotnet.

-### tf2

-The tf2 role is responsible for configuring and bringing up the srcds docker images.
-This is the last step in deploying the game servers.

 ## Setup